nbogie055/aci-ansible/README.md

 -register_leaf.yml

-This playbook will register 2 leafs (either vpc or standalone), add rack location, OOB addresses, leaf profile, leaf inetrface profile and VPC protection group (if VPC peer).
+#This playbook will register 2 leafs (either vpc or standalone), add rack location, OOB addresses, leaf profile, leaf inetrface profile and VPC protection group (if VPC peer).

+#If only registering 1 leaf node.
+Leaf either EVEN or ODD variables empty (example: even_id: )

-Modify register_leaf_vars.yml with your data.
+#Modify register_leaf_vars.yml with your data.
 If registering more than 2 leafs.
 Start a new pair with -type: